 More Savvy PPC Marketers Entering the Arabic Market

-More companies investing in digital marketing in 2022 due to global pandemic
+More companies investing in digital marketing in 2024 as the pandemic years changed Arab consumer behavior

 As traditional offline marketing channels like events and other in person activities shut down due to the global pandemic many companies have shifted marketing budgets online and this is also the case when it comes to Arabic PPC marketing.
 If offline marketing continues to be difficult we expect that companies that avoided PPC in the past will begin to see this as a opportunity area.